What Easter Can Teach Us About Search, Social Media and Blogs

 b) Traffic sources

-In Germany most webmasters and worse business owners are often highly dependent on Google traffic.
+In Germany and beyond most website and worse business owners are often highly dependent on Google traffic.

 I quickly found out how relying on one social media site might backfire.